Massachusetts SJC Expands Rights of Property Owners in Eminent Domain Cases

 7/21/20

-By: Stephanie Greenfield Six months ago, prior to the COVID-19 pandemic in the United States, New Jersey became the first state in the nation to pass a law obligating employers to provide severance to employees affected by a mass layoff.
-On January 21, 2020, New Jersey Governor Phil Murphy amended the existing New Jersey Worker…
+Six months ago, prior to the COVID-19 pandemic in the United States, New Jersey became the first state in the nation to pass a law obligating employers to provide severance to employees affected by a mass layoff. …

 CARES Section 18006 Encourages Schools to Retain Staff to the “Greatest Extent Practicable”